Same-sex marriage in Nova Scotia: Court ruling

-Following the court ruling legalizing same-sex marriage in Yukon in July 2004, Sean Foreman, chairperson of a local LGBT group, said "We are now considering a change in strategy, to proceed with a similar application in Nova Scotia in the near future, rather than wait for the Reference."
-Foreman also asked the federal and provincial attorneys general, Irwin Cotler and Michael Baker, to "immediately begin issuing marriage licenses to same-sex couples", but this was not successful.
-On August 13, 2004, three same-sex couples brought the suit Boutilier et al. v.
-Canada (A.G) and Nova Scotia (A.G) against the provincial and federal governments requesting that they be issued marriage licences.
-The partners who brought the suit were Brian Mombourquette and Ross Boutelier, Kim Vance and Samantha Meehan (who had married in Toronto in 2003 and sought recognition of their marriage at home in Nova Scotia), and Ron and Bryan Garnett-Doucette.
+Following the court ruling legalizing same-sex marriage in Yukon in July 2004, Sean Foreman, the chairperson of a local LGBT group, said, "We are now considering a change in strategy, to proceed with a similar application in Nova Scotia in the near future, rather than wait for the Reference."
+Foreman also asked the federal and provincial attorneys general, Irwin Cotler and Michael Baker, to "immediately begin issuing marriage licenses to same-sex couples".
+On August 13, 2004, three same-sex couples brought the suit Boutilier v.
+Nova Scotia (Attorney General) against the provincial and federal governments requesting that they be issued marriage licences.
+The partners who brought the suit were Brian Mombourquette and Ross Boutilier, Kim Vance and Samantha Meehan (who had married in Toronto in 2003 and sought recognition of their marriage at home in Nova Scotia), and Ron and Bryan Garnett-Doucette.
 The couples were represented by Foreman, also a lawyer at the law firm Wickwire Holm in Halifax.
 Premier John Hamm said the provincial government would not oppose the court bid.

-On September 24, 2004, Justice Heather Robertson of the Nova Scotia Supreme Court ruled that the ban on same-sex marriages violated the Canadian Charter of Rights and Freedoms and ordered the province to recognize same-sex unions.
+On September 24, 2004, Justice Heather Robertson of the Nova Scotia Supreme Court ruled that the same-sex marriage ban violated the Canadian Charter of Rights and Freedoms and ordered the province to recognize same-sex unions.
 Ron and Bryan Garnett-Doucette were the first same-sex couple to obtain a marriage licence in Nova Scotia, receiving a licence in Halifax just hours after the ruling was handed down.
 They said, "We feel really, really good.
 It's a great day to be a Nova Scotian."
-Neither the federal nor the provincial governments opposed the ruling, continuing the trend set with the Yukon and Manitoba rulings.
-Attorney General Baker said, "We certainly did not want to waste taxpayers' money.", and Premier Hamm said the province would abide by the court's decision.
-The leader of the Opposition, Darrell Dexter, praised the court ruling.
+The federal and provincial governments did not oppose the ruling, continuing the trend set with the Yukon and Manitoba rulings.
+Attorney General Baker said, "We certainly did not want to waste taxpayers' money", and Premier Hamm said the province would abide by the court's decision.
+Leader of the Opposition Darrell Dexter praised the court ruling.
 Terrence Prendergast, the Archbishop of Halifax, condemned the court decision, stating that "marriage is a natural institution that precedes all social, legal and religious systems", "We must recognize this decision as the end of state support for marriage as we have always known it."